The Australian Geological Survey Organisations Network (AGSON)

 Geoscience Working Group (GWG)

-The Geoscience Working Group (GWG) is a subcommittee of the Council of Australian Governments Energy Council (COAG Engergy Council).
+The Geoscience Working Group (GWG) is a subcommittee of the Energy National Cabinet Reform Committee (ENCRC).
 Their agreed annual work program is endorsed by the Standing Committee of Officials (SCO) to the Energy Council, and includes collaborative geoscience data acquisition programs, promotion and marketing plans, geoscience research programs, trialling of new exploration technologies, and standards for management and delivery of geoscience information.

 The Geoscience Working Group comprises the Directors/Executive Directors of the State and Territory Geological Surveys and the Chiefs of Minerals and Natural Hazards and Energy Divisions, Geoscience Australia, as well as the Chief Executive Officer of Geoscience Australia.